When to call the doctor when your child is sick

 It’s a privilege that some treat as a right.

 This may be driven by the medical insurance industry.
-In order to be on an insurance company’s provider panel, doctors must be available or have a substitute available 24 hours a day, every day of the year.
+To be on an insurance company’s provider panel, doctors must be available or have a substitute available 24 hours a day, every day of the year.

 But when is it medically appropriate to call a doctor’s office?
 Certainly to schedule a routine appointment.
 What if you just want to ask a question?